RockinRoel/standaert-ha/doc/serial.md

 - `010`: **Toggle** the output with the given id.
 - `100`: **Off**: sets the output with the given id to `LOW`.
 - `110`: **On**: sets the output with the given id to `HIGH`.

+Type `000` is not used (this is so that zeroed out memory can not interpreted as a command).

 The remaining values (`011`, `101`, and `111`) currently have no function and are ignored by the controller.